 Thin-film panels can be made from various materials like cadmium telluride, amorphous silicon, or copper indium gallium selenide.
 This offers different efficiency levels and cost structures.
 While they are less efficient than polycrystalline panels, thin-film panels are known for their versatility and can perform well in low-light conditions

-Let’s now look at the advantages and disadvantages of thin- film solar panels.
+Let’s now look at the thin film solar cells advantages and disadvantages.

 But what are the key differences between polycrystalline and thin film solar panels that should be taken into account?